The Implementation Plan for the new PICES integrative

 E-mail: mmhirota@affrc.go.jp

-Dr. Mitsutaku Makino (MEQ, SG-HD) MEQ Vice-Chairman, SG-HD Chairman
+Mitsutaku Makino (MEQ, SG-HD)

 Fisheries Research Agency